nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `deleteScore 2 1` deletes first score of the 2nd student in the student list.
+* `list` followed by `deletescore 2 1` deletes first score of the 2nd student in the student list.
-* `find Betsy` followed by `deleteScore 1 2` deletes second score of the 1st student in the results of the `find` command.
+* `find Betsy` followed by `deletescore 1 2` deletes second score of the 1st student in the results of the `find` command.

 ### 13. Clearing all entries : `clear`